-Apply for admission at Brock University and get a chance to fund your study with the Ontario graduate funding opportunities program in Canada.
+Apply for admission at Brock University and get a chance to fund your study with the Ontario Graduate Scholarships program in Canada.
 Students from all around the world are encouraged to apply for this excellent funding opportunity.

 These awards are available to all high-achieving students enrolled in or applying for admission to a graduate program on a full-time basis at Brock.
 The value of an OGS award for one year is $15,000.